Search engine is loading. Please wait…

 Speed limits

-Speed limits vary by province and road type and are posted in km/h.
-In towns and cities, limits are often around 30 to 60 km/h.
-On major highways, they are commonly around 90 to 110 km/h.
-Always follow posted signs, as limits can change quickly near schools, roadworks, parks, or mountain roads.
+Speed limits are shown in km/h and vary by province, road type, and local area.
+City limits are often around 30 to 60 km/h, while major highways are commonly around 90 to 110 km/h.
+Watch for lower limits near schools, roadworks, national parks, towns, and mountain sections.

 Traffic rules

 Drive on the right-hand side and wear seat belts at all times.
-Mobile phone use is generally prohibited unless hands-free.
-Road rules can vary a little by province, municipality, or route, so pay close attention to local signage, especially when turning at lights, entering school zones, or driving in French-speaking regions.
+Mobile phone use is generally restricted unless hands-free.
+Some road rules vary by province or city, so pay close attention to signs for turning at red lights, bus lanes, school zones, parking, and winter restrictions.

 Parking

-In major cities such as Toronto, Vancouver, and Montréal, paid street parking and multi-storey garages are common.
-Always check signs carefully for permit zones, snow clearing rules, and time restrictions.
-In smaller towns and suburban areas, parking is generally easier but local restrictions still apply.
+In large cities such as Toronto, Vancouver, Montreal, Calgary, and Ottawa, paid street parking and multi-storey car parks are common.
+Always read signs carefully for permit zones, time limits, snow clearing rules, payment hours, and tow-away restrictions.

 Road quality

-Main highways are usually in good condition, but remote routes can involve long distances between services, wildlife crossings, and sudden weather changes.
-In winter, snow and ice can significantly affect conditions, especially in mountain areas and northern regions, so leave extra time in your plans.
+Main highways are generally well maintained, but remote roads can involve long stretches between services, roadworks, gravel sections, wildlife crossings, and sudden weather changes.
+In winter, snow and ice can significantly affect journey times, especially in mountains and northern regions.

 Winter and wildlife

-Canada driving is often more about weather and wildlife awareness than aggressive traffic.
-In colder months, clear snow and ice from the whole vehicle before setting off.
-At dawn, dusk, and night, watch for deer, elk, and other animals crossing roads, particularly in national park areas.
+Winter driving requires extra care.
+Clear snow and ice from the whole vehicle before setting off, reduce speed, and increase your stopping distance.
+At dawn, dusk, and night, watch for deer, elk, moose, bears, and other wildlife, especially in national parks and rural areas.

 Practical driving advice and safety